vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 ### Runway 02

-Arrivals for runway 02 terminate at `ESNED` for the RNP Z and well as `ENKIN` and `MIBEV` for the RNP Y. Aircraft for the RNP Z shall be descended to `A033`, and aircraft for the RNP Z shall be descended to `A039` for the RNP Y approach.
+Arrivals for the RNP Z approach terminate at `ESNED`, and arrivals for the RNP Y approach terminate at `ENKIN` and `MIBEV`.
+Aircraft for the RNP Z shall be descended to `A033`, and aircraft for the RNP Y shall be descended to `A039`.

 ## VFR Procedures